It's Been So Windy in Europe That Electricity Prices Have Turned Negative

 This reminds me of the time I went to buy cinder blocks at Home Depot.
 The guy told me the more I bought, the cheaper they are.
 So I told him to load them up on my trailer until they're free.

-Cute solution to a similar problem (Score:3)
+Cute solution to a similar problem (Score:5, Interesting)

 Then there are days, usually in winter, when the island has the opposite problem: it creates more energy than it can use or store.
 Just as Eigg Electric has to manage its deficiencies itself, it has to manage its surpluses.
 Fortunately, it has a system for that too: when there is a surplus of power, electric heaters in the community hall, pier lobby and two churches automatically turn on.
 This keeps these shared spaces warm all through the winter and requires “virtually no central heating in the system at all,” says Booth.
 “We don’t charge for it because the whole community benefits.”